 As a graphic designer, you will be sketching out ideas when conceptualizing a design.
 The traditional pencil and paper is the most straightforward — and cheapest — option.
 However, oftentimes you will have to present the sketches to your client, which might be an issue if you’re working online.
 There are solutions, such as a scanner or camera, but it gets tedious after a while.

 In my case, I decided to go with a graphics tablet.
 It is a hardware input device that allows you to draw digitally using a stylus.
-You will need practice to get used to drawing on a computer screen, but it’s worth it in the long run, especially if you’re looking to venture into illustration later on.
+You will need practice to get used to drawing on a computer screen, but it will be worth it in the long run, especially if you’re looking to venture into illustration later on.

 Wacom is a popular brand for graphics tablets.
 There are others on the market, but you might run into driver and pen problems (as reported by some users).